JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/translate/_index.en.md

 ### Use translations in back-end code

-In theory, the only parts of the backend code where you need localization is the settings declaration.
+In theory, the only parts of the backend code where you need localization is the settings declaration and standardized data (ActivityPub, RSS, ...).
 Here we need to get english strings from the translation key.

 Note: you should never need another language translation from backend code.
 Localization must be done on front-end.